NathanGASC/Workspace/README.md

 #Boolean which tell if back-end should be compiled from typescript to js or if it's must be copied.
 (You want to copy if you use another language for the back-end)
 COPY_SERVER=TRUE

+#Set the environnement you want to compile for.
+Can be dev or prod.
+In prod, code will be ulgify.
+ENV=prod
 ```

 ## Pipeline